OakLabsInc/app-keyboard-node/README.md

-# keyboard-node
+# app-keyboard-node

-An example app that is descibed in more detail at <https://docs.zivelo.com/docs/writing-a-simple-application>
+An example app that can be used to log keyboard events to an OakOS unit

 ## Running locally